mmusthafapt/oi-task-1/solution.md

 Assuming the container images for the frontend and backend service have been developed already, frontend and backend microservices can be run as kubernetes *deployment* with multiple replicas.

 *HPA* can be used for ensuring autoscaling of pods according to the cpu/memory/traffic usage.
+Resource usage can be captured from metrics server or prometheus server.

 *PDB*s can also be implemented to make sure there are no downtime incase of an upgrade or rollout.